softwaremill/scala-clippy/README.md

 -Xplugin:clippy-plugin_2.11-0.4.1-bundle.jar
 ````

+This can be followed by any of the available options, e.g. `-P:clippy:colors=true`.

 If you would like local advice to work in intellij which defaults to running in a different directory than the project:

 ````scala